stepanenko/react-info/README.md

 - Abstracting code means that you have to think through all the possible ways that this might get used in the future, and handle all those possible use cases.
 - Abstracting code too early can often lead to making bad abstractions.
 It's often better to let code be duplicated for now rather than abstracting it right away.
 - This applies to any code in general, as well as React components.
 - Focusing on reusability as the primary goal is misleading.
-Have code that runs, accomplishes the desired functionality and does so without bugs.
+Have code that runs, accomplishes the desired functionality, and does so without bugs.
 - "Make it work, make it right, make it fast".
 - Make something that works even if the code is ugly and/or duplicated.
 Then take some time to evaluate what you've got, look for duplication and patterns, and extract something reusable, if it even makes sense to do so.

+## React notes on custom hooks:
+- Hooks are just advanced functions that allow us to use things like state and context without creating new components.
+They are super useful when you need to share the same piece of logic that needs state between different parts of the app.
+- If the hook's state changes, the "host" component will re-render.
+It's just a nice abstraction around `setState`.